-The CSB liaison and support coordinator shall including conducting psychological testing and psychological participate in the development and updating of Immediately upon assessments as needed. testing and the discharge plan, including attending and participating in treatment team meetings, notification of need The state hospital shall serve as a consultant to assessment shall be completed within discharge planning meetings, and other related the DD case manager as needed.
-21 calendar days of meetings. the 22 that manager at measure referral At admission and The state hospital shall assist with coordinating , The CSB shall contact and send referrals to ongoing assessments with potential providers. potential providers, and assist in coordinating assessments with these providers.
-The state hospital shall facilitate tours/visits assessments with these providers. with potential providers for the individual The CSB shall assist in scheduling tours/visits and/or the individual's surrogate decision with potential providers for the individual maker. and/or the individual's surrogate decision And a dire N. 177 At the time that the maker.
-At the time that an individual is rated Note: When requested referrals or assessments are not completed in a timely manner, the state individual is rated a discharge ready The CSB shall locate and secure needed a discharge ready hospital director shall contact the CSB level 2 specialists who will support the individual in the level 2 Executive Director to resolve delays in the community at discharge. referral and assessment process.
-16 : 1.4 COD 1.116 '11' .
-4 .
-6 Ongoing If required, the CSB shall facilitate the transfer of case management responsibilities to the Ongoing receiving CSB according to the Transferring Ongoing Support Coordination/DD Waiver Slots policy.
+1 1 The CSB liaison and support coordinator shall including conducting psychological testing and psychological participate in the development and updating of Immediately upon assessments as needed. testing and the discharge plan, including attending and notification of need assessment shall be participating in treatment team meetings, The state hospital shall serve as a consultant to completed within discharge planning meetings, and other related the DD case manager as needed.
+21 calendar days of meetings. referral At admission and The state hospital shall assist with coordinating 5 The CSB shall contact and send referrals to ongoing assessments with potential providers. potential providers, and assist in coordinating assessments with these providers.
+The state hospital shall facilitate tours/visits 1 with potential providers for the individual The CSB shall assist in scheduling tours/visits and/or the individual's surrogate decision with potential providers for the individual maker. and/or the individual's surrogate decision At the time that the maker.
+At the time that an Note: When requested referrals or assessments individual is rated individual is rated are not completed in a timely manner, the state a discharge ready The CSB shall locate and secure needed a discharge ready hospital director shall contact the CSB level 2 specialists who will support the individual in the level 2 Executive Director to resolve delays in the community at discharge. referral and assessment process. , 5 1 Ongoing If required, the CSB shall facilitate the transfer 88 of case management responsibilities to the Ongoing receiving CSB according to the Transferring 0.000.00 Support Coordination/DD Waiver Slots policy.
 The CSB shall request an emergency DD waiver slot if the individual is determined to be eligible for waiver, prior to requesting DAP Prior to discharge funding.
-1 Hor to discharge If it is anticipated that an individual with a DD diagnosis is going to require transitional According to timelines set forth
+1 Hor to uisenui ge If it is anticipated that an individual with a DD diagnosis is going to require transitional According to timelines set forth 1

 funding, the CSB shall completed an application for DD crisis funds. in the transfer procedure

-Immediately upon notification of need
+Immediately upon

-notyteation of need
+notification of need

 Immediately upon notification of need